 Very small effects of an imagery-based randomised trial to promote adherence to wearing face coverings during the COVID-19 pandemic and identification of future intervention targets

-Conroy, Dominic, Smith, Debbie M. and Armitage, Christopher J. (2022) Very small effects of an imagery-based randomised trial to promote adherence to wearing face coverings during the COVID-19 pandemic and identification of future intervention targets.
+Conroy, Dom, Smith, Debbie M. and Armitage, Christopher J. (2022) Very small effects of an imagery-based randomised trial to promote adherence to wearing face coverings during the COVID-19 pandemic and identification of future intervention targets.
 Psychology & Health, 38 (10). pp. 1288-1308.
 ISSN 0887-0446

 Abstract